xunne899/tgc18-project3-frontend/README.md

 #### 2.5.b Typography<br>

-- Font Color :Black
+- Font Color : Black
-- Font Family:'ZCOOL XiaoWei', serif
+- Font Family :'ZCOOL XiaoWei', serif
 - Font Size : 0.6 - 4 rem, vh, wh, px, h1 to h5 for headings to match with background settings

 #### 2.5.c Images<br>

 - Images : Different images used for the main page
-- Website is able to view in mobile size (XS) , midsize view and large display like desktop
+- Website is able to view in mobile size (XS), midsize view and large display like desktop

 #### 2.5.c Icons<br>